miker704/Strife/patches.md

     - Adjusted the text color and background color of tool tips around the entire app.
     - Adjusted Searchbar background colors and magnify icon colors in servers, dmServers, friends pages, and add Friend Pages.
     - Adjusted the background color of the Explore Public Servers Button in Add Friend page.
+    - Changed the placeholder text in the search bar of the explore servers page.

 ### Other Changes